 - What are you reading right now?

 - What are you working on right now?
 (Warning, this one can be dangerous, especially with novices who haven’t learned how to elevator pitch yet.
 I’ve been trapped for 15+ minutes as someone recapped their entire plot paragraph by paragraph, with no polite way to disengage without offending.
-Use this one after a few other questions—and make sure you’re the person who has an elevator pitch rather than a retelling!)
+Use this one after a few other questions—and also, make sure you’re the person who has an elevator pitch rather than a retelling!)

 You get the idea.